Ficool

 Don't turn left.

-They went straight toward the exit, and Landen let out a quiet sigh of relief.
-But just as Ray reached for the door, Doe turned and addressed a man standing nearby.
+They went straight — and Landen exhaled for the first time in what felt like hours.
+But just as the officer in front reached for the door, the one behind him stopped and addressed a man standing nearby.

 More Chapters